 <p>

-For information on electronic submission, <ahref="http://csclub.uwaterloo.ca/~opencl/submit.php">click here.</a>
+For information on electronic submission, <a href="http://csclub.uwaterloo.ca/~opencl/submit.php">click here.</a>

 </p>